Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 8

-# Check pod status
+# Check pod status and labels

-# Check service status
+# Check services

 kubectl get services

-# Check network policy
+# Check active network policies

 kubectl get networkpolicies